-- (1) The provision by an individual of his or her own services which he or she provides voluntarily, in his or her own time and without charge, is not a donation. - (2) The exception in sub-paragraph (1) does not extend to any goods used by or supplied by the individual in the course of the provision of the individual's own services.
+- (1) The provision by an individual of his or her own services which he or she provides voluntarily, in his or her own time and without charge, is not a donation. - (2) Subject to sub-paragraph (3), the exception in sub-paragraph (1) does not extend to any goods used by or supplied by the individual in the course of the provision of the individual's own services. - (3) Where, in the course of the provision of the individual's own services, an individual uses his or her own goods, the use of the goods and any expenditure incurred by the individual that is incidental to the use of the goods, is not a donation.